Toryt/graphviz-emscriptened/README.md

 The `Makefile` starts by downloading the graphviz and expat source from a fixed version.
 For expat, the latest version is used, which hasn't changed in ages.
 For graphviz, an older version is used.
 I haven't updated that yet.
+After the download, graphviz is patched.

 These downloads are then expanded in directories, and compiled with `emcc` ([emscripten]), first expat, then zlib, then graphviz. graphviz is compiled in bits: the lib (cdt, common, xdot, dotgen, circogen,